 What you need to bring One pre-wrapped polystyrene ball* (so that we can start measuring at the start of the workshop).

 * Please use a 60 mm polystyrene ball.
 The ball should be wrapped to the cotton stage and be ready for measuring at the start of the workshop.
-Please make sure the ball is wrapped with a good layer of wool, so that it is not too small.
+Please make sure the ball is wrapped with a good layer of wool before wrapping with the cotton, so that it is not too small.
+Please bring the cotton used to wrap the ball with you.

 All other materials and equipment will be provided.
 N.B.
 You will be provided with a poly ball as part of your pack, to replace the one you have wrapped.